 High-Asset Divorce Lawyer

 Divorce is a complicated process with a lot of moving parts.
 For couples with a high net worth and a significant amount of wealth and assets, this process is even more intricate and involved.
-I am attorney George L. Metcalf, and I established my firm in Vero Beach, Florida, in order to help people find effective legal solutions for sensitive and complex, high-asset divorce cases.
-I strive to help my clients find successful, fair resolutions to their divorce issues.
+I am attorney George L. Metcalfe, and I established my firm in Vero Beach, Florida, in order to help people find effective legal solutions for sensitive and complex high-asset divorce cases.
+At my firm, George Lambeth Metcalfe, P.A., I strive to help my clients find successful, fair resolutions to their divorce issues.

 What Is A High-Asset Divorce?

-There is no set definition of a “high-asset divorce,” but in general, it involves several million dollars’ worth of assets.
+There is no set definition of a high-asset divorce, but in general, it involves several million dollars’ worth of assets.
 When there are multiple, high-value marital assets and a high net worth involved, divorce proceedings can get complicated quickly.
 In these cases, it’s especially crucial to get the right counsel.
-A divorce attorney can help ensure your settlement is fair.
-Your attorney can make sure all assets, accounts and properties are accounted for, protect your wealth and advocate for your best interests.
+A divorce attorney can help ensure that your settlement is fair.
+Your attorney can make sure all assets, accounts and properties are accounted for; protect your wealth and advocate for your best interests.
 An experienced divorce lawyer can also assist with asset valuation and division strategies in order to help you find a favorable settlement.

 I have dedicated experience handling sensitive, high-value issues and understand the importance of being thoughtful and thorough in a high-asset divorce situation.
 I know which financial experts to contact and employ.
 I also have skills and experience in negotiations.
-I advocate for my client’s interests in all divorce matters, from property division to securing a favorable custody arrangement.
+I advocate for my client’s interests in all divorce matters, whether they involve determining fair property division or securing favorable custody arrangements.
 With my help, you can feel more confident as you navigate your high-asset divorce case.

 What Assets Can’t Be Touched In A Divorce?